-The Department for Education (DfE) acting through the ESFA, has overall accountability for the apprenticeship programme and all aspects of apprenticeships policy and strategy.
+The Department for Education (DfE) has overall accountability for the apprenticeship programme and all aspects of apprenticeships policy and strategy.
 This includes overall programme governance and operational management of the apprenticeship funding system.
 Specific functions include operation of the Apprenticeship Service, the Register of Apprenticeship Training Providers and the Register of End Point Assessment Organisations, and the funding and auditing of training providers.